-Dima’s winning story and the other 19 on the shortlist are now available in our brilliant new anthology which can be ordered from our publisher, Tangent Books.
-It will also be available to order from bookshops and the usual online outlets shortly.
+Cameron’s winning story and the other 19 on the shortlist are now available in our brilliant new anthology which can be ordered from our publisher, Tangent Books.
+It is also available to order from bookshops and the usual online outlets.

 You can follow us on Twitter for very regular updates on the writing competition and links to the exciting and dynamic world of short stories, writing, reading and publishing.